mintty/mintty/wiki/Tips.md

-with escape sequence controls; even for WSL, it does not pass them through transparently but imposes its own idea of terminal capabilities, mangling basic controls like bold and reverse attributes, so bold text is enforced to appear white.
+with escape sequence controls; even for WSL, it does not pass them through transparently but imposes its own idea of terminal capabilities, mangling basic controls like bold and reverse attributes, so bold text is enforced to appear white, and obstructing advanced text attributes.
 This broken behaviour was fixed for Windows 11 but not back-ported to Windows 10.

 You can however fix the issue by updating your conhost layer to its update as distributed with the Windows Terminal project.